5 Ways to Nurture the Earth (And Save You Effort!)

 I might offend a few avid lawn-mowers when I say this, but a grass lawn is boring!
 Not to mention that mowing your lawn requires fuel, creates harmful emissions, and often requires fertilizers that end up in our ground water or natural water bodies.
 Plus-- grass lawns provide home and food for very, very little wildlife.

 What's the alternative?
 Try planting clover, expanding your plant beds, or using native ground covers.
-Or you could go the Wicker style... and just replace your lawn with pond.
+Or you could go with the Cool Ponds style... and just replace your lawn with pond.

 2. Plant native plant species.